fl4shk/fling/README.md

 Since this isn't a compiler for an existing HDL, there is freedom in what the language features will be.
-As such, object oriented programming is being heavily considered for inclusion in the language.
+As such, object oriented programming is being included in the language.

 Support for Verilog's `x` and `z` constructs will be limited, except perhaps for some very specific things, which are primarily `casez` and